 To revive the spirit of the humble,

 And to revive the heart of the contrite ones.
-Isaiah 57:15 NKJV
+Isaiah 57:15 (NKJV)

 Unlike humility, pride is believing that we are better than others, and that we, not God, are the center of our world and the sole author of our accomplishments.
 Pride puts others down, if only in our mind, to secure our place on a pedestal of superiority.
 Many of us have been tempted to think this way at one time or another.

 Pride also says: “I will get even” or “I will get revenge for that!”
 It flares up in anger when we have been disrespected or overlooked by others.
-It can turn to envy when others get the recognition or awards that we want for ourselves.
+It can turn to envy when others prosper or get the recognition or awards that we want for ourselves.

 Merriam-Webster’s dictionary defines “contrite” as “feeling or showing sorrow and remorse for a sin or shortcoming”.